-Paul Donlin is one of our Class I Directors and our Nonexecutive Chairman of the Board of Directors.
+Paul Donlin is a nominee to be both one of our Class I Directors and our Nonexecutive Chairman of the Board of Directors.
 Mr. Donlin recently left Citigroup after a career that spanned 21 years.
 For the past 10 years at Citigroup, Mr. Donlin was in the securitization business, with his most recent position being the Head of Global Securitization in the Global Securitized Markets Business within Fixed Income.
 Earlier in his career at Citicorp, Mr. Donlin managed the Structured Finance and Advisory Unit of Citicorp's Private Bank.
-Mr. Donlin has a B.S. from Georgetown University and an M.B.A. from Harvard University.
+Mr. Donlin has a B.S. from Georgetown University and M.B.A. from Harvard University.

-Mark Abrams is one of our Class I Directors.
+Mark Abrams is a nominee to be one of our Class I Directors.
 Mr. Abrams has served as Chief Investment Officer of the Presidential Life Insurance Company since November 2003 and as Executive Vice President since 2005.
 He was Senior Vice President of the Presidential Life Insurance Company from 2001 to 2005.
 Before that, Mr. Abrams served as Vice President of the Presidential Life Insurance Company since October 1994.
-Mr. Abrams currently serves as a director of the Insurance Company.
+Mr. Abrams currently serves as a director of Presidential Life Insurance Company.
 Mr. Abrams has a B.A. from Hobart College.